Fonsecanichs/HBM-Literature/docs/01-HBM.md

 ## Rear Impact

-- @Katagiri2019: Biofidelity Evaluation of GHBMC Male Occupant Models in Rear Impact
+- Katagiri, 2019[@Katagiri2019]: Biofidelity Evaluation of GHBMC Male Occupant Models in Rear Impact

 > The NHTSA Biofidelity Ranking System was used to evaluate the HBMs.
 The HBMs exhibited better biofidelity 1) at 17 km/h than 24 km/h, and 2) in the head to T1 region, which is relevant to rear-impact-related injuries, than the T1 to pelvis region.
 The detailed HBM received a better biofidelity score than the simplified HBM in every studied component.
 Limitations for the HBMs’ biofidelity were indicated in the modelling of their spines and surrounding flesh.